 Spicy cinnamon, sweet vanilla, crisp mint—your pantry is already stocked with tantalizing scents that help your baby learn about the world.
-It’s easy to grab a couple of spice jars and introduce your baby to new smells right in your kitchen.
+Just grab a couple of spice jars and introduce your baby to new smells right in your kitchen.

 Here’s how to do it: Take an empty spice jar (the smell will still linger) and hold it under your baby’s nose.
 Choose plastic instead of glass so your baby can play with the jar after taking a whiff.
-They will love all the new smells, and you’ll be putting old things to good use—it’s a win-win!
+They will love all the new smells, and you’ll be putting old things to good use.

 Safety tip: Make sure the jar is big enough that it won’t end up in your baby’s mouth, and always keep a close eye on them.

-Have a million empty Amazon boxes lying around the house?
-Turn all that cardboard into a brain-building activity for your baby—it’s never too early to start playing pretend!
+Empty delivery boxes stacking up around the house?
+Turn all that cardboard into a brain-building activity for your baby.
+It’s never too early to start playing pretend!

-Whether you make a box fort to explore together, a maze for crawling through, or a make-believe drum set, your old cardboard boxes are filled with imaginative possibilities for play.
+Whether you make a box fort, a maze, or a make-believe drum set, your old cardboard boxes are filled with imaginative possibilities for play.

 When you’re all done, it’s easy to break the boxes down and either store them for next time or recycle them.

 Need some ideas?
-Next time you’re baking, save a couple handfuls of flour in a bowl and let your baby feel its soft, silky texture—just be sure to keep raw flour away from your little one’s mouth.
-You can also sub in other textured baking materials for your baby to feel.
+Next time you’re baking, save a couple handfuls of flour in a bowl and let your baby feel its soft, silky texture.
+(Just be sure to keep raw flour away from your little one’s mouth.)
+You can also use other textured baking materials for your baby to feel.
 Even a small bowl of warm water will do the trick!

 For older babies who are building their fine-motor skills by grabbing and holding everything they can get their hands on, mix things up and give them some baby-safe kitchen tools like a few measuring cups and a whisk.

 Babies love light and color, and this fun indoor activity provides both with items you already have around the house.
-You’ll only need a small flashlight and a colored plastic container (like a kid-size cup or Tupperware bowl) to make an at-home night light that your baby can reach for during tummy time.
-Here’s how to do it.
+You’ll only need a small flashlight and a colored plastic container (like a kid-size cup or Tupperware bowl) to make a DIY night light that your baby can reach for during tummy time.

 If you don’t have a container that will work, your baby will still have plenty of fun watching as you trace shapes on the wall and floor or put on a shadow puppet show.